RMo-Sloth/wp-starter/README.md

 Enable the theme from inside wordpress.

 ## Set up version control

 If you are using git you probably want to set up version control.

 1. Create an empty repository on e.g. GitHub
 2. Navigate into the root folder of your theme
-3. Connect your theme to that repository: `git set-url origin respository_name`.
-Where `repository_name` is the name of the repository you just created.
+3. Connect your theme to that repository: `git remote set-url origin repository_url`.
+Where `repository_url` is the url of the repository you just created.
 4. Push your theme to your repository: `git push`.

 The rest of the documentation does not mention git anymore.
 But you'd do well to make frequent commits.

 ## Load the test-data

 Import the unit test data.
 More details here: [ https://codex.wordpress.org/Theme_Unit_Test ]( https://codex.wordpress.org/Theme_Unit_Test )

 ## Setup your text-domain

 For translations wordpress requires a text-domain.
 In this template it is `wp-starter`.
 You want to find and replace all occurences of `wp-starter` with the text domain you want to use.
 Naming it something like your theme name is a good idea.

 ## Update the comments in `style.css`